I had a wreck a couple of weeks ago and totaled our Lincoln Town Car. I hydroplaned on

 Nonetheless, the warning inherent to the tale — don't engage your vehicle's cruise control on slippery or wet roads — is well worth heeding.
 Snow, ice, slush, or even rain can cause wheel-spin and loss of control, situations to which drivers must react quickly.
 Although cruise control can generally be cut off by the driver's simply tapping the brake pedal, the extra reaction time required for a motorist relying upon cruise control to recognize the danger of the situation when his wheels begins to spin or slide on a slippery surface, bring his foot up off the floor to the brake pedal, and disengage the cruise control can be crucial (especially for drivers lured into a hazardous level of inattentiveness on long, flat stretches of road).

-According to the Insurance Corporation of British Columbia's web page of tips about driving on wet roads:
+According to the Insurance Corporation of British Columbia's

 I have been lucky to be able to catch it happening and touch the brake and recover quickly.
 As a former pilot, I literally wear the car and feel its moves and respond accordingly.

 Use of the cruise control in these conditions can be dangerous.

 Enjoy your column every week — keep up the good work.